-The robotics industry is booming, and lots of companies are taking advantage of the revolution to cash in.
+The robotics industry is booming, and lots of companies are cashing in on the revolution.
 In 2018, the automotive, healthcare and defense sectors relied more heavily on robotic technology than ever before — a trend that's predicted to continue.

-Here are 10 publicly traded companies where humans work hand-in-hand with robots to tackle tough problems and answer complex questions.
+Here are 10 publicly traded companies where humans work hand-in-hand with robots to tackle complex problems.

 Industrial/Consumer Robotics Applications